Skip to content

 GHK-Cu

-Also known as: Copper Tripeptide-1, Glycyl-L-histidyl-L-lysine copper
+Also known as: Copper Tripeptide-1, Glycyl-L-histidyl-L-lysine copper, Cu-GHK

 Strong topical evidence in skin and wound healing.
 Injectable systemic claims are an entirely different evidence base and tier.